Application deadline is 1 May 2024, 2 PM.

 We invite the natural and technical science faculties at the Danish universities to recommend one or two eligible top talented female scientists to apply.
-We do not accept unsolicited applications for this programme.
+We only accept applications recommended by the universities.

-Technical University of Denmark, University of Copenhagen and Aarhus University are invited to submit two applications each.
+Technical University of Denmark, University of Copenhagen and Aarhus University are invited to recommend two applications each.

-Aalborg University, University of Southern Denmark, IT University of Copenhagen and Roskilde University are invited to submit one application each.
+Aalborg University, University of Southern Denmark, IT University of Copenhagen and Roskilde University are invited to recommend one application each.

 It is the responsibility of the female applicant to submit the application to the foundation accompanied by appropriate support letters from the department and faculty.

 The grant amount which can be applied for is DKK 1-2.5 million.

-The time frame is three years, including an international stay of one to preferably two years, and a return to a Danish research institution of about one year.
+The nominal time frame is three years, including an international stay of preferably two years, and a return to a Danish research institution of about one year.

-Based on the applications the foundation’s research committee on technical and natural sciences will recommend to the board which applicants should receive a Villum International Postdoc grant.
+Based on the applications Villum Fonden's Working group for technical and natural sciences will recommend to the board which applicants should receive a Villum International Postdoc grant.